 While not used at the parks, the Octopus Card is their version of the IC Card (think Suica/Pasimo in Japan).
 You can load up to HK$ 1000 on the card and use it for small purchases within Hong Kong and for the metro.
 For convenience sake, I recommend pre-purchasing a loaded card and picking it up right at the airport.

-I use cash during travel for most purchases (unless I am buying something large or don’t have enough cash) to track my spending much easier.
+I use cash during travel for most purchases (unless I am buying something large or don’t have enough cash) to track my spending much more easily.
 It’s easy to swipe your credit card and end up spending more than you need (that’s what they want anyway).

 Paying by cash or credit card, you won’t have any issues.

-Free wifi is available at both Disney Hotels and in the Hong Kong Disneyland Park.
-It’s simple and easy to use.
+Free wifi is available at the Disney hotels and in Hong Kong Disneyland Park.
+It’s simple and easy to use (no password).
 The only downside for the in-park wifi is that the signal is weak inside most attractions and restaurants.
-Often times, not available at all.
+Often times, it’s not available at all.
 So if you just need to check social media and upload a few pictures every so often, this is acceptable.

 I recommend pre-paying for your SIM card ahead of time and then picking it up right at the airport.
 This is the easiest and one of the cheapest ways of getting a SIM card for your unlocked phone.
-For a cost of HK$55 (about ~$7USD) for 1.5GB of LTE day for 5 days, this is a deal.
+For a cost of HK$55 (about $7USD) for 1.5GB of LTE day for 5 days, this is my top recommendation.